How Much Does it Cost to Advertise on Bing?

 How much does it cost to advertise on Bing?

-Your cost to advertise on Bing may be a pleasant surprise.
-In 2014, the cost per click on Bing was 33.5% less when compared with Google.
 Although Bing continues to grow, Google is still a dominant search engine, which is one reason why the cost to advertise on Bing is currently lower.

 Fewer people use Bing than Google, both for search and advertising purposes.
 This is great news if you’re considering running ads on the platform, since it means less competition.
 Because there are fewer people running Bing ads, your ads may not only cost less, but your smaller bids on keywords may place you in higher ad positions than you’d be able to achieve on Google.